This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add sliced flank steak and cornstarch to a large resealable plastic bag.
-Close and shake to coat well.
+• Add the sliced flank steak and cornstarch to a large resealable plastic bag.
+Seal and shake to coat evenly.

-• To the bottom of slow cooker, add sesame oil, garlic, ginger, broth, soy sauce, brown sugar, garlic chili paste and rice vinegar.
-Stir to combine.
+• To the bottom of the slow cooker, add the sesame oil, garlic, ginger, broth, soy sauce, brown sugar, garlic chili paste, and rice vinegar.
+Whisk to combine.

-• Add the flank steak and carrots and stir to coat.
+• Add the coated flank steak and shredded carrots to the slow cooker.
+Stir to coat the beef in the sauce.

-• Cover and cook on HIGH for 2-3 hours or on LOW for about 4-5 hours, until steak is cooked and tender.
+• Cover and cook on HIGH for 2 to 3 hours or on LOW for 4 to 5 hours, until the steak is tender and the sauce has thickened.

-• Stir in the green onions, then serve over white rice.
-Garnish with sesame seeds, if desired.
+• Stir in the green onions.
+Serve over white rice and garnish with sesame seeds.

 Keyword slow cooker mongolian beef